VUIIS/demo-singularity-matlab-fsl/README.md

 example, a display of the segmented ROIs overlaid on the T1 is created using fsleyes and ImageMagick, `src/make_pdf.sh`.

 PDF creation can be done in Matlab instead.
+It's hard to make these look good.
-An example with some tricks to make it look good, including a `.fig` file painstakingly made with Matlab's GUIDE, is https://github.com/baxpr/connprep/blob/855dadc/src/connectivity_filter.m#L271 A way to show slices of functional images with a nice red/blue colormap is https://github.com/baxpr/connprep/blob/855dadc/src/make_network_maps.m
+An example with some tricks, including a `.fig` file painstakingly made with Matlab's GUIDE, is https://github.com/baxpr/connprep/blob/855dadc/src/connectivity_filter.m#L271 A way to show slices of functional images with a nice red/blue colormap is https://github.com/baxpr/connprep/blob/855dadc/src/make_network_maps.m